marcoboerner/OpenSwiftUIViews/README.md

 ### OpenAlignView

-Allows to align _multiple_ views from multiple stacks in rows and cols.
-Currently only adjusting the frame size and not yet position.
+Allows to align the size of the frames of _multiple_ views from multiple stacks in rows and cols.

+### OpenAlignOffset

+Aligns the offset of _multiple_ views organized in rows and cols, aligning both axes.

 ### OpenRelativePosition and OpenRelativeOffset